HarnoorG/Data-Analysis-Portfolio/CRIME-AND-WEATHER-PROJECT/README.md

 Another common table expression called "yes_precip" is created in the next part.
 It selects the same things as the CTE above except this time it only looks at observations where the precipitation on the day was greater than 10 millimetres.

-Lastly, we select all of the columns from both CTEs and display them together by using the UNION statement to link their outputs.
+Lastly, we select all of the columns from both CTEs and display them together by using the UNION operator to link their outputs.

 ```
 WITH no_precip AS (